 For some, this solstice action might be a moment in which you feel called to pray, or to engage in a concrete observance rooted in a faith or spiritual practice to which you have a direct connection.
-It might be a moment in which you want to bring in words that feel meaningful to you - words from poetry, sacred text, favorite passages, or words straight from your own heart.
-You may feel moved to sing, or to observe in silence.
-You may want to engage in all of the above.
+It might be a moment in which you want to bring in words from poetry, sacred text, favorite passages, or a message straight from your own heart.